NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Plugins.md

 ## General plugin requirements

-The current protocol version is 2.0.0.
+The current protocol version is *2.0.0*.
 Under this version, the requirements are as follows:

 - Have a valid, trusted Authenticode signature assemblies that will run on Windows and Mono.
-There is no special trust requirement for assemblies run on Linux and Mac.
-[Issue](https://github.com/nuget/home/issues/9000)
+There is no special trust requirement for assemblies run on Linux and Mac yet.
+[Relevant task](https://github.com/nuget/home/issues/9000)
 - Support stateless launching under the current security context of NuGet client tools.
 For example, NuGet client tools will not perform elevation or additional initialization outside of the plugin protocol described later.
 - Be non interactive, unless explicitly specified.
 - Adhere to the negotiated plugin protocol version.
 - Respond to all requests within a reasonable time period.
 - Honor cancellation requests for any in-progress operation.

-The technical specification is described in more details in the following 2 specs:
+The technical specification is described in more detail in the following specs:

 - [NuGet Package Download Plugin](https://github.com/NuGet/Home/wiki/NuGet-Package-Download-Plugin)
 - [NuGet cross plat authentication plugin](https://github.com/NuGet/Home/wiki/NuGet-cross-plat-authentication-plugin)